 Transparency might, though.

-So, should wedding photographers list their prices?
+So, should photographers list their prices?
 I say hell to the yes!
 But what do you think?
-Should wedding photographers list their prices?
+Should photographers list their prices?
 I’m sure you have ALL the thoughts on this subject, so drop ’em in the comments!